 During the police action Monday morning, UC Berkeley called in officers from eight of its 10 campuses, in addition to Albany police and Alameda County sheriff's deputies.

-Mogulof said the university had hoped to avoid making arrests or issuing a dispersal order but felt the action was
+Mogulof said the university had hoped to avoid making arrests or issuing a dispersal order but felt the action was necessary to regain full control over the property after weeks of failed negotiations with protesters.

 "The purpose of today's action is to ensure our faculty and students can conduct the research projects to which they have devoted much of their academic and professional lives," Mogulof's statement said.
 "Over the course of the last three weeks we have consistently stated that the field must be prepared for research crops by the middle of May, and we simply cannot wait any longer lest our faculty and students lose a full year of work."